SEP IRA for the Self-Employed: Retirement Planning for Business Owners

 What is a SEP IRA?

 A SEP IRA (Simplified Employee Pension Individual Retirement Account) is a type of retirement plan specifically designed for self-employed individuals and small business owners.
 This type of account allows eligible business owners to make tax-deductible contributions to a traditional IRA for their benefit as well as eligible employees.
+Sole proprietors, partnerships, C and S corporations are eligible (remember LLCs choose their tax method).

 In addition, you can decide each year whether or not you wish to contribute to your SEP IRA.
 This is particularly helpful if your business income varies from year to year.